top of page

 PEACE IN THE MIDDLE EAST

 The history of the Middle East is so fraught with conflict that it is hard to imagine how it will ever come to an end.
 Despite this story of unending warfare, I am confident that soon after the present conflagration ends, we will see peace in the region, as in the rest of the world.
 Young people everywhere want an end to violence and division.
 The ideal of the modern, free, multicultural West serves as a shining example to all, where people can live harmoniously side by side, despite racial and religious differences.
-Unlike older generations, young people in the Middle East can envision a world in which people can be friends with others of different backgrounds and religions.
+Unlike older generations, young people in the Middle East can envision a world in which people can have friends from different backgrounds and religions.
 They have traveled, watched movies, TV shows, and videos, spoken to people from abroad, and they know how relaxed life can be when people live and let live.
 If we take the norms established in these multicultural, international environments and apply them to democratically-run, integrated communities, then add a cooperative economic system and a culture based on solid spiritual principles, it is not hard to envision a sustainable peace in the region.
 In fact, this is the only way peace can be achieved.

 In the eyes of Jews and Christians, Islam is a new religion.
 In the eyes of Muslims, Islamic history begins with Adam and Eve.
 Muslims accept the Torah of the Jews (The Old Testament) as truth.
 They accept all the prophets and their miracles, including Jesus.
 The Muslim calendar begins with the Hijrah – the journey of Muhammad (peace be upon him) from Mecca to Medina, where the world’s first government was operated according to the rules of the Qur’an.
 Christians and Jews were both treated well under Islamic law, as both were considered “people of the book” – adherents of the monotheistic religion begun by father Abraham.
 There was no shortage of warfare among the adherents of different faiths in the Middle East as empires dueled for supremacy with their armed forces, but beneath it all the ordinary people of the three faiths more often than not treated each other with decency.
 Even non-Abrahamic peoples like Yazidis, Zoroastrians, and Yarnsani were allowed to co-exist in the Islam-dominated Middle East.
 Competing Islamic empires of Sunni Turks and Shiite Persians waxed and waned, leaving smaller groups of people like Kurds and Armenians to be torn by the vicissitudes of their giant neighbors.
 The old empires have contracted in size and become nation-states, and yet diverse groups of minority people are trapped within who feel alienated by their own governments.